AVSystem/developer-zone/docs/Coiote_IoT_DM/User_Interface/Device_Provisioning.md

     - Run `./get_token.sh`.
 The script will ask you for your login and password for eu.iot.avsyste.cloud, please provide it.

     If a JSON structure had been displayed containing `"access_token"` your ready to proceed.
+Copy your token.

+    !!!important
-Copy your token, it's valid only for a short period of time.
+        The token received is valid only for a short period of time.

     For more informaton how to aquire the access token see [REST API authentication](https://eu.iot.avsystem.cloud/doc/user/REST_API/REST_API_Authentication/).